CorneliaKelinske/first_blog/posts/2021/09-15-start_coding.md

 a book on your language (sometimes there are free versions available online), or consider taking a language-specific course or bootcamp.
 If you do an online search you might be able to find free or paid courses for your language.
 One good (paid) option is the [udemy](https://www.udemy.com/) platform where they offer courses for many different languages (they often have good sales so if you have a course in mind, but still have other things to work with, it may be worth it to wait for a promotion to come along).

 If you haven't done so already: start solving the exercises on [exercism](https://exercism.io/).
+No better way to learn than to write code.

-# 3. Set up your workspace
+# 3. Set up your own workspace

+Install the language(s) you want to work with on your computer and get a code editor.
+I am using [VS Code](https://code.visualstudio.com/) and have never had any problems with it.
+Another good idea at this point is to set up a profile on [github](github.com) and to push your code into online github repositories.

 # 4. Check out the other end

+If you decide that "YES" writing code is for you and you start playing with the idea of becoming a web developer you will have to put in some thought into what kind of developer you want to be.
+Backend (what's under the hood), front-end (the pretty websites visible to the work) or full-stack (both combined).
+I therefore recommend checking out a language from the other end.
+So if you have been working with let's say Python up until this point, go ahead and try your hand at some CSS.

 # 5. Find a project to work on